pghalliday/BuildItAndTheyWillCo.me/README.md

 - Download the organization validator key file and place in `.chef`
 - Download the organization `knife.rb` file and place in `.chef`
 - Download your user key file and place in `.chef`
+- Create a Route53 zone for the domain
 - Create an EC2 key pair called `chef-EC2` and download `chef-EC2.pem`
 - Place the `chef-EC2.pem` key file in `.chef`
 - Create an IAM user and download the access key ID and secret access key